Auditing citation polarization during the early COVID-19 pandemic: Acknowledgement

 \section{Acknowledgement}

+We appreciate the anonymous reviewers for their dedication, which brought significant improvement to the paper.
 This research was supported by the MSIT (Ministry of Science and ICT), Republic of Korea, under the Innovative Human Resource Development for Local Intellectualization support program (IITP-2022-RS-2022-00156360) supervised by the IITP (Institute for Information \& Communications Technology Planning \& Evaluation).
 This work was also supported by the National Research Foundation of Korea (NRF) funded by the Korean government (grant No. NRF-2022R1C1C2004277 (T.Y.) and 2022R1A2C1091324 (J.Y.)).
 The Korea Institute of Science and Technology Information (KISTI) also supported this research with grant No. K-23-L03-C01 (J.Y.L., J.P.) and by providing KREONET, a high-speed Internet connection.
 The funders had no role in the study design, data collection and analysis, decision to publish, or preparation of the manuscript.